 Light and fluffy sponge Swedish rhubarb cake.
 No baking powder is needed; it is extremely simple and foolproof.
 Butter baked with sugar creates a delicious, slightly crunchy crust on the top of the cake :).
 Margaret sent this recipe (thank you).

 - 400 g rhubarb

 - pearl sugar or demerara sugar for sprinkling

 All ingredients (except for butter) should be at room temperature.
 Trim the rhubarb and cut into 1 – 2 cm pieces.

-In a mixer bowl, beat eggs with sugar until light and creamy (eggs volume will increase almost three times).
+In a mixer bowl, beat eggs with sugar until light and creamy (egg volume will increase almost three times).
 Sift the plain flour directly into the batter.
-Mix with spatula just to combine.
+Mix with a spatula to combine.

 Prepare a baking pan with a diameter of 22 cm lined with baking paper.
 Pour the batter into the prepared pan, spreading the top into an even layer with a spatula.
 Scatter pieces of rhubarb evenly over the top of the cake.
-Place the slices of the chilled butter evenly on the top and sprinkle with some pearl or demerara sugar.
+Place the chilled butter slices evenly on the top and sprinkle with some pearl or demerara sugar.

-Bake at 175ºC for about 45 minutes or longer, until a skewer inserted into the centre of the cake comes out clean.
-Remove from the oven, cool.
-Dust top of the cake with icing sugar and serve with whipped cream or ice cream, if desired.
+Bake Swedish rhubarb cake ‘Rabarberkaka’ at 175ºC for about 45 minutes or longer until a skewer inserted into the centre of the cake comes out clean.
+Remove from the oven, and cool.
+Dust the top of the cake with icing sugar and serve with whipped cream or ice cream, if desired.